Alluxio/alluxio/docs/en/Configuring-Alluxio-with-HDFS.md

 If HDFS namenodes are running in HA mode, both Alluxio servers and clients should be configured properly in order to access HDFS.

-For Alluxio servers (masters and workers), copy or make symbol-links from `hdfs-site.xml` and `core-site.xml` from your hadoop installation into `${ALLUXIO_HOME}/conf`.
+For Alluxio servers (masters and workers), copy or make symbolic links from `hdfs-site.xml` and `core-site.xml` from your hadoop installation into `${ALLUXIO_HOME}/conf`.
 Alternatively, you can set `alluxio.underfs.hdfs.configuration` to the hadoop property file `hdfs-site.xml` (or `core-site.xml`) in `conf/alluxio-site.properties` (make sure all the relative configurations are